The Clean Fuels Program at a glance

 Clean Fuel Standards

-The clean fuel standards are the annual average carbon intensity that a regulated party must comply.
+The clean fuel standards are the annual average carbon intensity with which a regulated party must comply.
 There is a standard for gasoline and gasoline substitutes, one for diesel and diesel substitutes, and one for alternative jet fuel.
-The baseline year for the program is 2015 and represents 10 percent ethanol blended with gasoline and 5 percent biodiesel blended with diesel.
-The rule requires a 10 percent reduction in average carbon intensity from 2015 levels by 2025.
+The baseline year for the program is 2015 and the standard for that year represents 10 percent ethanol blended with gasoline and 5 percent biodiesel blended with diesel.
+The current rule requires a 10 percent reduction in average carbon intensity from 2015 levels by 2025.

 Clean Fuel Standards (gCO2e/MJ)